Azure-Samples/mslearn-pg-ai/Instructions/Lab_Instructions.md

 2. Now, you are ready to install the <code spellcheck="false">azure_ai</code> extension using the [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html) command.

-    ```sql
-    CREATE EXTENSION IF NOT EXISTS azure_ai;
-    ```

-<code spellcheck="false">CREATE EXTENSION</code> loads a new extension into the database by running its script file.
-This script typically creates new SQL objects such as functions, data types, and schemas.
-An error is thrown if an extension of the same name already exists.
-Adding <code spellcheck="false">IF NOT EXISTS</code> allows the command to execute without throwing an error if it is already installed.

 ### Explore the Azure AI schema